altarigilbert/stat992project/README.md

 # Welcome to our stat992project repo!
-This is the website containing all materials for the STAT 992 final project from the NFL game prediction team.
+This is the website containing all materials for the STAT 992 final project from the NFL game prediction team (Elina Choi, Shan Lu, and Steven Moen).
 - The final report is in stat992_project_report.pdf
 - The code for the analysis is in code.R
 - The data are in files game.csv and spread_to_odds.csv